 A subfamily of TGF, is bone morphogenic protein (BMP).
 BMP has been shown to induce the formation of new bone in animal and human research.
 This is of great significance to the surgeon who is attempting to reconstruct the jaws of their patients to places dental implants.
 By adding PRP and BMP to the implant site, the surgeon can now grow bone more predictably and faster than ever before.

 Bone grafting for dental implants.
 This includes onlay and inlay grafts; sinus lift procedures; repair of bone defects created by removal of cysts and tumors of the jaws.
-Dr Lee has published several articles in implant surgery journals demonstrating the advanced healing of bone grafts with PRP using histological and histomorphometric methods
+Dr. Cameron Lee has published several articles in implant surgery journals demonstrating the advanced healing of bone grafts with PRP using histological and histomorphometric methods.

 Safety: PRP is a by-product of the patient’s own blood, therefore, disease transmission is not an issue.